bonnevillessei/github-slideshow/_posts/0000-01-02-bonnevillessei.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 Line 5 has been changed to witty banter.
-"Oo, ee, oo, ah-ah, ting, tang, walla-walla bing bang" Use the left arrow to go back!
+"Rubber baby buggy bumpers" Use the left arrow to go back!